 Does talking about course material with a peer help you understand it better?
-Do you seek one-on-one assistance in a course?
-If so, the Tutoring Program at Denison University might be able to help!
-Best of all, Denison's Tutoring Program is no charge for students.
+Do you prefer one-on-one academic assistance?
+If so, the Academic Resource Center (ARC) Tutoring Program might be able to help!
+Best of all, the ARC Tutoring Program is available for free to Denison students!

 Frequently Asked Questions

 All students can benefit from academic support.
 Whether you are experiencing difficulty or want to maintain a high level of performance, ARC Tutoring can support your unique learning goals.
 We encourage students to commit to regularly scheduled, ongoing tutoring sessions to make tutoring and its benefits part of their college routine.